Observable Gravitational Wave Strain at Second Order

 To compare with PTA literature, consider a coherent plane GW along the $x=x^1$ direction given by $h^{(1)}_{ij}=h(t-x) e^{+/\times}_{ij}$, where $ e^{+/\times}_{ij}$ are the $+$ or $\times$ polarization tensors.
 Using Eq.~\eqref{eq:z1}, we recover the well-known GW induced redshift \cite{Estabrook:1975jtn,Romano:2023zhb}, namely

 where for PTAs we approximated ${a_{\rm rf}}\approx{a_{\rm ei}}$.
-The accumulative effect of the redshift on the pulse arrival time are called the timing residual.
+The accumulative effect of the redshift on the pulse arrival time is called the timing residual.
 Note that the timing residual is equal to the time delay \eqref{eq:timedelayone} due to GWs up to a time-independent strain.
 In PTAs, angular correlations of the GW-induced redshift follow the so-called Hellings–Downs angular correlation; a direct consequence of the quadrupolar nature of GWs \cite{Hellings:1983fr}.

-Similarly, from the second-order time-delay \eqref{eq:stdt}, we conclude that the redshift induced by passing GWs at second-order is given by
+Similarly, from the second-order time-delay \eqref{eq:stdtGW}, we conclude that the redshift induced by passing GWs at second-order is given by

-This shows that it is the second-order TT component in the Newton gauge which directly maps to the GW effect.
-Our results demonstrate that the GW strain power spectrum in Newton gauge is the physical, i.e. observable, quantity for induced GWs.
+This shows that the second-order TT component in the Newton gauge directly maps to the GW effect.
+Our results demonstrate that the gauge-invariant GW strain power spectrum of $h^{N(2)}_{ij}$, given by Eq.~\eqref{eq:hnij}, is the physical, i.e., observable, quantity for induced GWs.
 With this, we settle the debate on the gauge issue of induced GWs.

 At this point, let us discuss implications of our results on the time-independent GW strain induced by the constant gravitational potential $\Phi^{(1)}$ in matter dominated universes \cite{Mollerach:2003nq,Baumann:2007zm,Assadullahi:2009nf,Hwang:2017oxa,Domenech:2020xin,Papanikolaou:2020qtd,Sipp:2022kmb}.
 This constant solution, if generated in early matter dominated phases, has been shown to be very sensitive to the transition to the radiation dominated phase \cite{Inomata:2019ivs,Inomata:2019zqy}.
 Looking at Eq.~\eqref{eq:z2}, it is clear that this constant mode does not affect the redshift.
-Therefore, GW detectors using time series (like PTAs and Doppler tracking) will not see such a time-independent strain.
+Therefore, GW detectors using time-series data (such as PTAs and Doppler tracking) will not detect such a time-independent strain.
 The same applies to CMB temperature fluctuations and B-modes \cite{Naruko:2013aaa,Saito:2014bxa,Namikawa:2021obu,Gurian:2021rfv} as they also depend on the redshift.
 Furthermore, it does not affect the GW energy density if we consider a definition in which $\rho_{\rm GWs}\propto \langle h_{ij}'h_{ij}'\rangle$ as proposed by Refs.~\cite{Cai:2021jbi,Ota:2021fdv,Sipp:2022kmb}.